netconstructor/redmine_contacts-1/README.markdown

 ## Todos and known issues ##

-*	Avatars are broken
-*	Deals are broken
+*	Deals and issues are broken
 *	Add unit tests